 If you're unable to verify your affiliation with the company, we'll not be able to provide you Title Scorecard access.

-To apply for IMDb Scorecard, head to our Contact Us form and select the path IMDb Contributor > Title scorecard to let us know who you are, which companies/titles you represent, along with the email address attached to your IMDb user account.
+To apply for IMDb Scorecard, head to our Contact Us form to let us know who you are, which companies/titles you represent, along with the email address attached to your IMDb user account.
 Once we know who you are and the companies/titles you represent, we can add Scorecard to your account.
 You will receive an email confirming your new access rights with further instructions.